trixi-framework/TrixiBottomTopography.jl/docs/src/Trixi_1D.md

 ```
 The upcoming code parts are very `Trixi.jl` specific and will not be covered in full detail.
 To get a more profound understanding of the routines, please see the [Trixi.jl documentation](https://trixi-framework.github.io/Trixi.jl/stable/).

 The following code snippet sets up the DGSEM solver.
-Here it can be specified which flux functions for the surface and volume fluxes will be taken, as well as the polynomial degree (`polydeg`).
+Here we can be specify which flux functions for the surface and volume fluxes will be taken, as well as the polynomial degree (`polydeg`).
 ```julia
 ###############################################################################
 # Get the DG approximation space